Rakshitdhakad/sneh_food-donation/README.md

 ## 🙏 Acknowledgments

 - Thanks to all contributors
-- Special thanks to my teammates(Abhishek,Tanishq and Tamanna)
+- Special thanks to my teammates(Vivek,Tanishq and Tamanna)